borntofrappe/game-development/Practice/Excavation/README.md

 - 1, 0.902, 0.902

-For the tools, the darkest shade of maroon is repeated for the handle of the pickaxe and hammer, while pure white is re-used in the outline.
+For the tools, the darkest shade of maroon is repeated for the body of the handle.
+Pure white is re-used for the outline, but only after an additional outline marking the edges of the shape:

+- 0.173, 0.11, 0.106

+.
 The difference between the tools boils down to the colors chosen for the fill.

 Blueish: